favesther/machine-learning/statistics/hypothesis testing/hypothesis testing framework.md

 Step 3: Calculate the test statistic
 Step 4: Decide whether or not to reject the null hypothesis by comparing test statistics to critical value.
 Step 5: Interpret the results

+### What test statistic to use

+-   Depends on the levels of measurement of the variables
+-   Depends on the research question you are asking